PySimpleGUI/PySimpleGUI/readme_creator/output/call reference.md

 |--|--|--|
 | (str) | **RETURN** | color string currently in use

 Sets / Gets the global PySimpleGUI Theme.
-If none is specified then returns the global theme from user settings
+If none is specified then returns the global theme from user settings.
+Note the theme must be a standard, built-in PySimpleGUI theme... not a user-created theme.

 ```
 theme_global(new_theme = None)